Port-Royal-des-Champs: History

 At the original site, several schools were founded, which became known as the Petites écoles de Port-Royal ("Little Schools of Port-Royal").
 These schools became famous for the high quality of the education they gave.
-Playwright Jean Racine was a product of Port-Royal education.
+Playwright Jean Racine was educated at Port-Royal.
 In 1634 Jean du Vergier de Hauranne, Abbé de Saint-Cyran, became spiritual director of the abbey; he was a companion of Jansenius and the implementer of Jansenism in France.
 From that point forward, the abbeys and schools of Port-Royal became intimately associated with that school of theology.

 La logique, ou l'art de penser, the Logique de Port-Royal, was an important textbook on logic first published anonymously in 1662 by Antoine Arnauld and Pierre Nicole, two prominent members of the Jansenist movement; Blaise Pascal likely contributed considerable portions of the text.
 As it was written in the vernacular, it became quite popular and was in use, as an exemplar of traditional term logic, into the twentieth century, introducing the reader to logic, and exhibiting strong Cartesian elements in its metaphysics and epistemology (Arnauld having been one of the main philosophers whose objections were published, with replies, in Descartes' Meditations on First Philosophy).

 The atmosphere of serious study and Jansenist piety attracted a number of prominent cultural figures to the movement, including mathematician and physicist Blaise Pascal.
 Pascal defended the schools publicly against the Jesuits in the Jansenist controversies which agitated the French Roman Catholic Church, in his Lettres provinciales in 1657.
 Perhaps even more striking, several important persons of the court were close to Jansenism, such as the Duke of Luynes or the Duke of Liancourt.
 Members of the Arnauld family had managed to receive important jobs such as Simon Arnauld de Pomponne, Minister of Louis XIV.
 The Jesuits, on the other hand, enjoyed predominance in political and theological power in France and Europe, providing a personal confessor to the King, etc.

 As a result of the Jesuit attacks on Jansenism, the schools of Port-Royal were regarded as tainted with heresy.
 Louis XIV wanting peace in the church, the elementary schools were forcibly closed by papal bull in 1660, following the formulary controversy.
 In 1661, the monastery was forbidden to accept novices, heralding its eventual dissolution.
 The abbey itself was abolished by a bull from Pope Clement XI in 1708, the remaining nuns forcibly removed in 1709, most of the buildings themselves razed in 1711.
 The chapel, containing Mère Angélique's tomb, as well as some buildings, still exist in the vast grounds of what eventually became Paris' leading maternity hospital, known as Port-Royal Hospital.

 A celebrated history of Port-Royal and its influence was written by Charles Augustin Sainte-Beuve in 1837-1859.